doctrine/orm/docs/en/reference/dql-doctrine-query-language.rst

 Get all users visible on a given website that have chosen certain gender:

-.. versionadded:: 2.2

 .. code-block:: php

     <?php
     $query = $em->createQuery('SELECT u FROM User u WHERE u.gender IN (SELECT IDENTITY(agl.gender) FROM Site s JOIN s.activeGenderList agl WHERE s.id = ?1)');

-.. versionadded:: 2.4

-Starting with 2.4, the IDENTITY() DQL function also works for composite primary keys:
+The IDENTITY() DQL function also works for composite primary keys

 .. code-block:: php

     <?php
     $query = $em->createQuery("SELECT IDENTITY(c.location, 'latitude') AS latitude, IDENTITY(c.location, 'longitude') AS longitude FROM Checkpoint c WHERE c.user = ?1");

-Joins between entities without associations were not possible until version 2.4, where you can generate an arbitrary join with the following syntax:
+Joins between entities without associations are available, where you can generate an arbitrary join with the following syntax:

 .. code-block:: php